Toronto, ON M4S 2B9

-The Ontario Educational Communications Authority operates as TVO, with a vision to empower Ontarians through educational media.
+The Ontario Educational Communications Authority operates as TVO and is the Government of Ontario's partner in digital learning.
 Its mission is to be “Ontario’s public educational media organization and a trusted source of interactive educational content that informs, inspires, and stimulates curiosity and thought.”
-TVO provides children and parents with educational resources through TVOKids, TVOKids.com and TVOParents.com.
-Its resources support the Ontario school curriculum, aiming to improve students’ success in school.
+TVO provides children and parents with educational resources both inside and outside of classrooms.
+The charity’s head office is in Toronto.

-TVO’s Independent Learning Centre (making up 25% of its programs) is an Ontario-designated provider of distance education.
+TVO’s Independent Learning Centre (making up 26% of total spending in F2017) is an Ontario-designated provider of distance education.
 It is funded by the Ministry of Education, offering flexible, affordable and accredited distance education.
-In F2015, 19,436 students were registered for 26,363 courses.
-Further, 2,000 students completed the seven-hour set of GED tests.
+In F2017, 20,475 high school students were enrolled in TVO’s Independent Learning Centre (ILC).

-This charity report is an update that is being reviewed by TVO.
+This charity report is an update that has been sent to TVO for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March

 |Program cost coverage (%)||57.8%||54.7%||66.6%|